How vibe coding kills your marketing ROI

 Modern automotive websites are complex frontend achievements.
 A configurator is typically built as a dynamic single-page application, pulling options from a product catalogue API, updating finance calculations in real time via server-side calls and firing analytics events at each step via the browser’s dataLayer.
 This architecture is powerful but it creates multiple points of failure that traditional tag-monitoring tools simply do not see.

-The standard approach to analytics quality assurance checks whether a tag fired: did a GA4 or Adobe event trigger when the user clicked “Select Exterior Colour”?
-What it does not check is whether the data actually reached the analytics endpoint, whether the payload was correctly structured or whether a browser privacy extension, a network timeout or a recent front-end deployment silently corrupted the outgoing XHR request.
+Standard tag-monitoring tools confirm that a tag fired.
+What they cannot verify is whether the data actually reached the analytics endpoint, whether the payload was correctly structured, or whether a network timeout, a privacy extension or a front-end deployment silently corrupted the outgoing request.

 01 Landing Page ✓ Tracked